When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 From Syria to America

-Starting with a bang, this incredible book was a 2020 Newbery Medal Nominee, amongst many other prestigious awards.
-Told through verse, this poetic novel follows Jude, who leaves her brother and father in Syria to travel with her mother to America.
+This 2020 Newbery Medal Nominee is a stunning start to our list.
+Written in verse, the novel follows Jude.
+She leaves her brother and father behind in Syria to travel with her mother to the safety of America.

 Product Specs